Since 1921 - Jefferson County, Colorado

 The Wide Acres neighborhood dates back more than 100 years, making it one of the oldest in unincorporated Jeffco.
 It was established in 1921 and originally consisted of single-family homes on large lots.
 In more recent decades, both single-family homes, duplexes and some triplexes have been added on smaller lots.
 Many of the duplexes are rental properties, with a good number of long-term renters.
 There is also a group home for seniors.

-When an earlier draft of the map was released in February, the County identified the best use for Wide Acres was to continue with its existing uses.
+When an earlier draft of the Comprehensive Plan was released in February, the County identified the best use for Wide Acres was to continue with its existing uses.
 But in the June draft, there was a dramatic change.
-The County is now proposing that Wide Acres transition from single-family homes and duplexes to an area of high-density apartment buildings and townhomes.
+The County proposed that Wide Acres transition from single-family homes and duplexes to an area of high-density apartment buildings and townhomes.
 The proposed densities start at 15 dwelling units per acre and should average 40 dwelling units per acre.
 That's a gigantic jump from the 3 to 3.5 dwelling units per acre that now exists.
+In the months since, we have been working cooperatively with County staff on possible changes to the CP to address neighborhood concerns.

 URBAN RESIDENTIAL (URB) (from draft CMP)